 Oil & Gas – Transportation

-Clark Hill’s transportation attorneys advise our energy clients on local and national ground and rail transportation issues and are active in Washington, D.C. in connection with related federal legislation and rule making.
+Clark Hill’s transportation attorneys advise energy clients on local and national ground and rail transportation issues and are active in Washington, D.C. in connection with related federal legislation and rulemaking.
 We assist with rail and truck transportation matters connected to oil and gas exploration, production, and product distribution, as well as the development of facilities built to store and transport crude oil and crude oil liquids, and oilfield products and supplies, from rail to truck or vice-versa, and to refineries and ships.

 Our attorneys have decades of experience working with the various state and federal agencies in charge of permitting new facilities and rail lines, including significant experience addressing administrative issues with the United States Surface Transportation Board.
 We regularly counsel clients regarding critical questions such as whether the client will perform its own “in-plant” rail service, engage the services of an unregulated rail contractor, operate the track as a federally regulated common carrier, or seek service from an existing common carrier railroad.

-Clark Hill attorneys frequently negotiate and draft a variety of railroad and truck service agreements and advise on the applicability of federal preemption of state or local laws, state and federal environmental and permitting requirements, and federal and state railroad and truck safety laws.
+Our attorneys frequently negotiate and draft a variety of railroad and truck service agreements and advise on the applicability of federal preemption of state or local laws, state and federal environmental and permitting requirements, and federal and state railroad and truck safety laws.
 Our transportation lawyers also have deep experience handling and resolving matters related to safety issues and administrative actions.
 These issues have taken on greater importance with the growth of shale energy projects, which tend to be truck-intensive because they often are far removed from pipelines, rail networks, and even paved roads.

 - Represented numerous short line railroads and public agency rail line owners in transaction negotiations and STB regulatory proceedings involving the lease, acquisition, and/or operation of railroad lines or companies

-- Assisted a series of energy related companies in drafting, reviewing, and negotiating rail service agreements with Class I and short line rail carriers
+- Assisted a series of energy-related companies in drafting, reviewing, and negotiating rail service agreements with Class I and short-line rail carriers

 - Advised developers of railroad served industrial sites on in dealings with Class I or other rail carriers including the regulatory and environmental implications of constructing new or expanded facilities